orbitalquark/textadept/docs/manual.md

 opening and saving files, and search and replace, to name a few.
 Textadept gives you nearly complete control over the entire application using Lua.
 Capabilities like navigating within the editor, changing menus and key bindings on the fly, handling core events, and highlighting the syntax of new programming languages are possible.
-The editor's potential is seemingly limitless.
+The editor's potential appears limitless.

 ![Split Views](images/splitviews.png)